Hélio Bicudo: Biography

 In 2010, declared support to Marina Silva in the first round and to José Serra in the second round.
 In 2012, supported Serra one more time for Mayor of São Paulo.

 Created and presided, between 2003 and 2013, the Inter-American Foundation of Defence of the Human Rights (FidDH), entity that acted alongside the Inter-American Commission on Human Rights, denouncing and following cases of disrespect of human rights in Brazil.

 The complaints under his responsibility were transferred to the care of many other entities of the same objective.
 The closure of activities of the FidDH happened because of the lack of financial resources.
 Its library collection was donated to the Pontifical Catholic University of São Paulo in the same year in a solemn act.

 In 2015, he filed in the Chamber of Deputies an impeachment request against president Dilma Rousseff.
 Jurist Miguel Reale Júnior and pro-impeachment social movements decided to support Bicudo's request, which got the support of parliamentaries in the Congress and the majority of the civil society, whom organized a petition requesting the impeachment of the President of the Republic, while other parliamentaries and member of the Workers' Party positioned themselves in the defence of the defendant President.
 Bicudo's request was, in the same year, accepted by the then President of the Chamber of Deputies Eduardo Cunha, after many meetings to instruct the claimants.
 On 31 August 2016, the impeachment request was approved by the Federal Senate in a voting 61–20, removing Rousseff from the Presidency and officializing Michel Temer as President of Brazil.

-Bicudo died on 31 July 2018.
+Bicudo died on 31 July 2018 in São Paulo from a stroke at age of 96.